 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pituitary Gland Tumor.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 About the pituitary gland

 The pituitary gland is a small gland located near the brain.
 This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
 The pituitary gland is controlled by the hypothalamus, a small structure also near the brain that is connected to the pituitary gland.

 A pituitary gland has 2 lobes, the anterior, or front, and the posterior, or back.
 Each lobe is responsible for releasing specific hormones.
 These different hormones include:

 Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.